awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-container-insights.md

 1. From the dashboard, choose **Account Settings**\.

-1. For **IAM user or role**, ensure your root user or container instance IAM role is selected\.
+1. For ** or role**, ensure your root user or container instance IAM role is selected\.

 1. For **Container Insights**, select the check box\.
 Choose **Save** once finished\.
 **Important**
-IAM users and IAM roles need the `ecs:PutAccountSetting` permission to perform this action\.
+ and IAM roles need the `ecs:PutAccountSetting` permission to perform this action\.

 1. On the confirmation screen, choose **Confirm** to save the selection\.

-## To change the default for Container Insights for all users using the command line<a name="w202aac31c29c17"></a>
+## To change the default for Container Insights for all users using the command line<a name="w203aac34c29c17"></a>

-You can make all new clusters turn on Container Insights when they are created by all IAM users and roles\.
-These changes apply to the entire AWS account unless an IAM user or role explicitly overrides these settings for themselves\.
-Any user on an account can use one of the following steps to modify the default account setting for all IAM users or roles on your account\.
+You can make all new clusters turn on Container Insights when they are created by all and roles\.
+These changes apply to the entire AWS account unless an or role explicitly overrides these settings for themselves\.
+Any user on an account can use one of the following steps to modify the default account setting for all or roles on your account\.
 The following steps show how to set this default using the AWS Command Line Interface\.

 1. [put\-account\-setting\-default](https://docs.aws.amazon.com/cli/latest/reference/ecs/put-account-setting-default.html) \(AWS CLI\)